 When it comes to art galleries in Sydney, the top of your list should be the Museum of Contemporary Art Australia.
 Offering a huge range of cutting-edge Australian and international modern art, this impressive, waterside art deco building is beautifully designed and elegantly functional.
 You’ll get a great view of Sydney Harbour here too, and best of all, entry is free.

 If you have time to enjoy more art, then next on your list should be the Art Gallery of New South Wales, which also boasts free entry.
 Established in 1871, it features an astonishing collection of indigenous, colonial and contemporary art.
 Presenting around 40 exhibitions annually, it also offers lectures, workshops and film screenings on Wednesday evenings.

 Close by here, you’ll also find the Royal Botanic Garden.
 One of the oldest gardens in the Southern Hemisphere (it dates back to 1810), this 30-hectare, English-style parkland offers an oasis of calm in the midst of the city, and it’s open daily from 7am-5pm, with tours at 10am.

 Finally, one Sydney institution you really shouldn’t miss is the Chinatown Night Market.
-Held every Friday night on Dixon Street, there’s an electric atmosphere as you browse the colourful stalls, check out the latest gizmos, gadgets and fashions from the East, and enjoy amazing street food from across of Asia (not just China).
+Held every Friday night on Dixon Street, there’s an electric atmosphere as you browse the colourful stalls, check out the latest gizmos, gadgets and fashions from the East, and enjoy amazing street food from across Asia (not just China).

 This article was written by Jason Cooper, a former Creative Director, now at Shillington Australia.
-With over 12 years industry experience, he approaches every project with the same principles: differentiate, be clear, consistent, focus on the core message and be creative to ensure results are engaging.
+With over 12 years of industry experience, he approaches every project with the same principles: differentiate, be clear, consistent, focus on the core message and be creative to ensure results are engaging.
 He likes to write about design and creative thinking.